shoefer/ball_catching/README.md

     python ball_catching/run.py single --strategies COVOAC2DStrategy

-It should given an output like this:
+It should pop up a couple plots and return an console output similar to this:

     Statistics: (trials 1)
     mean(terminal_distance) -> 0.004031813928037309